 Phase Four – Back To Normal

-The final phase of the plan is the “back to normal” one.
+The final phase of the plan is the “back to normal” one with international borders finally set to open back up.
 Vaccinated people will be allowed to enter Australia without quarantining, while the caps will also be removed for unvaccinated arrivals.
 The latter will be tested for COVID-19 pre-flight and on arrival.
+Quarantine for high-risk inbound travellers will remain in place.

 When will we be able to travel to Australia?